 Visitors today have a wide variety of opportunities to explore the city, its history and its meaning to the Jewish world, either with a guide or through their own self-guided walking tour.
-As well as the most popular sites – the Safed Artists Quarter and Safed Citadel, there are a host of more off-the-beaten track things to see in this city.
+As well as the most popular sites – the Safed Artists Quarter and Safed Citadel; there are a host of activities to do in this city.

 Tzfat Tourist Information Center